• Thu. Mar 6th, 2025

 THE BIG COUNT

-The flamingos numbers on the island tend to peak in January, after rain fills the salt lakes with fresh water.
-This time marks the annual counting of the birds and on average, roughly 10,000 to 15,000 flamingos stop off at the isalnds salt lakes.
-The frequent fliers normally travel from salt lake to salt lake, finding safety in numbers.
+The flamingos numbers on the island tend to peak in January.
+This time marks the annual counting of the birds.
+On average, roughly 10,000 to 15,000 flamingos stop on the island.
+The frequent flyers normally travel from salt lake to salt lake, finding safety in numbers.
 They live, feed and breed in large groups, and this helps protect individual birds from predators while their heads are down feeding.
 The bird uses its webbed feet to stir up the mud, then sucks water through its adapted black-tipped bill.
-They filter out small pink shrimp like crustacions, seeds, algae, microscopic organisms, plankton, tiny fish, fly larvae and molluscs.
+They filter out small pink shrimp-like crustaceans, seeds, algae, microscopic organisms, plankton, tiny fish, fly larvae and molluscs.

 The Flamingos Of Cyprus